December 21, 2016 - May 13, 2018

 Color Across Asia is part of a groundbreaking re-installation of the Ackland Art Museum’s Asian galleries, presenting the museum’s acclaimed collection of art from across the continent.
 The larger of the Ackland’s two Asian art galleries will be reinstalled by color, enabling visitors to experience a full spectrum of cultural influence.
 Color Across Asia displays several millennia of the material cultures of Asia, showcasing a rich history of innovation, invention and imitation.
 From the pure white of Chinese kaolin clay to the rich black of Japanese…

-The courts and cities of Asia were―and still are―some of the largest and most important on earth.
-This exhibition presents the grand customs and fashions of Asian capitals, and looks at their transition from feudal seats to modern megacities.
-Court and Capital is part of a groundbreaking re-installation of the Ackland Art Museum’s Asian galleries, presenting the Museum’s acclaimed collection of art from across the continent.
+Asia is the birthplace of many of the world’s major systems of belief, and reflects the religious diversity of the planet.
+This installation presents the deities and artistic traditions of the world’s most populous continent, representing Buddhism, Hinduism, Islam and more.
+Religion and Ritual is part of a groundbreaking re-installation of the Ackland Art Museum’s Asian galleries, presenting the Museum’s acclaimed collection of art from across the continent.